omniscientjs/omniscient/README.md

 ### State

-Unlike Quiescent, Omniscient allows for component local state.
+Omniscient allows for component local state.
 That is, all the usual react component methods are available on `this` for use through mixins.
 You are free to `this.setState({ .. })` for component local view state.

 #### Sharing state between parent and child